mmaleki92/realpython/f_strings.md

 ## What Are F-Strings?

-An f-string is a string literal prefixed with the letter f or F. This prefix tells Python to look inside the string for special expressions enclosed in curly braces `{}`.

-When Python sees these, it evaluates the expression inside the braces and automatically handles the type conversion for you.
+An f-string is a string literal prefixed with the letter f or F. This prefix tells Python to look inside the string for special expressions enclosed in curly braces `{}`, and When it see the `{}`, it evaluates the expression inside the braces and automatically handles the type conversion.

 You can rewrite the previous example using an f-string:
 ```python